CRAFTIVIST

 Flowers have an important meaning in weddings, from the bridal bouquet to the ceremony decor.
 They symbolize love, beauty, and new beginnings.
 While flowers can evoke cherished memories, there’s one downside: they often turn brown and fade too quickly.
 But what if there was a way to preserve them forever?

-After two months of dedication and hard work, I created a unique, timeless decorative wreath perfect for any occasion.
-As a self-taught craftivist, my vision for this piece was inspired by the urge to sew with unconventional materials and repurpose dried leaves that are often discarded as waste.
-As an environmentalist, my art is fueled by a passion for preserving nature’s beauty, transforming flowers and leaves into a stunning floral showpiece.
-I hope my creation inspires you to repurpose while encouraging a slower pace, one that allows you to appreciate the little things in life.
+After two months of dedication and hard work, Nathalie created a unique, timeless decorative wreath perfect for any occasion.
+As a self-taught craftivist, her vision for this piece was inspired by the urge to sew with unconventional materials and repurpose dried leaves that are often discarded as waste.
+As an environmentalist, her art is fueled by a passion for preserving nature’s beauty, transforming flowers and leaves into a stunning floral showpiece.

 UNFOLDING OF THE LOTUS

 flower.
-As an environmentalist, my art is driven by the desire to give new life to old materials.
-I
+As an environmentalist, her art is driven by the desire to give new life to old materials.

 2024 FASHION REVOLUTION WEEK